 Information was received on August 5, 1976, that pressure sensitive plastic tape from West Germany was being sold at less than fair value within the meaning of the Antidumping Act, 1921, as amended (19 U.S.C.
 160 et seq.) (referred to in this notice as the "Act").
-This information was the subject of an "Antidumping Proceeding Notice" which was published in the FEDERAL REGISTER of August 30, 1976 (41 FR 36521).
-The "Antidumping Proceeding Notice" indicated that there was evidence on record concerning injury to or likelihood of injury to or prevention of establishment of an industry in the United States.
+This information was the subject of an "Antidumping Proceeding Notice" which was published in the Februal REGISTER of August 30, 1976 (41 FR 36521).
+The "Antidumping Proceeding "The Control of the Control of the Concerning injury to or had blood of the jury to or prevention of a table into an industry in the United States."

-Subsequent to the initiation of the investigation it has been concluded that it is inappropriate to include within the scope of the investigation merchandise other than pressure sensitive plastic tape exceeding one and three-eighths inches in width and not exceeding four mils in thickness.
-Accordingly, insofar as the scope of this notice is concerned, merchandise other than pressure sensitive plastic tape exceeding one and threeeighths inches in width and not exceeding four mils in thickness is not included.
+Subsequent to the intifation or the restigation it has been concluded or in it is inappropriate to include within the scope of the investigation merchandise other than pressure sensitive plastic table exceeding one and three-eighths inches in width and not exceeding four mils in thickness.
+Accordingly, insofar as the scope of this notice is concerned, merchandise other than pressure sensitive plastic tape exceeding one and three-eighths inches in width and not exceeding four mils in thickness is not included.